- 1 Why you’ve been chasing fool’s gold

 Passion is unsustainable

 Passion is a strong emotion, and the nature of emotions means that they’ll ebb and flow and rise and fall.
-To expect to be fuelled by passion alone is not only unrealistic, it’s pretty damn irresponsible.
+To expect to be fueled by passion alone is not only unrealistic, it’s pretty damn irresponsible.

 You need to find a way to get rewards from your work irrespective of your emotional state.